alicegrenier/Ocaml-Maxflow-Project/README.md

-This project is an implementation of the Ford-Fulkerson algorithm to find maximum flow on a graph.
+This project is an implementation of the Ford-Fulkerson algorithm to find the maximum flow on a graph.

 ## Project structure